Court closes courthouse door on slain Mexican teen’s family

 Justice Ruth Bader Ginsburg, writing for her liberal colleagues, disagreed, saying the parents’ lawsuit does not endanger border security or U.S. foreign policy.

-Tuesday’s outcome also is certain to doom a lawsuit filed by the parents of a teenager killed in Nogales, Mexico, from gunshots fired across the border by a U.S. agent.
+Tuesday’s outcome also is certain to doom a lawsuit filed by the parents of a teenager killed in Nogales, Mexico, from gunshots fired across the border by a U.S. agent who was standing in Arizona.
 That case has been on hold.

 The case tested a half-century-old Supreme Court decision that allows people to sue federal officials for constitutional violations.
 Over the years, the courts have made it harder to bring claims, known as Bivens actions after the name of the high court case.